 I’m Alexandra, aka the Scholarly Skater, an art historian and ice skater from the USA.
 Welcome to my world of art!

 Looking at the art of the past is the closest to time travel I’m likely to get.
 And it’s much safer.
 I think it helps me better understand the world I live in today.
-I aim to share my love of art with everybody by sharing with lots of art and the great stories behind it.
+I aim to spread the love of art with everybody by sharing with lots of art and the great stories behind it.
+I hope that all my visitors enjoy my articles and learn something fun and interesting from them.

-I’ve been figure skating practically since I learned to walk, and I also dance ballroom.
-I also enjoy reading, photography, cooking, and learning about all sorts of things.
+I’ve been figure skating practically since I learned to walk, and I also dance ballroom and ballet.
+I enjoy reading, photography, cooking, sewing, and learning about all sorts of things.
 I believe that having many interests gives me a unique perspective and makes me better at everything I do.
 I always love to find connections between all the cool things in my life.

 About This Blog

 If you have questions about art history or want advice about art appreciation, ask the Scholarly Skater.
 To get in touch with me, comment on any post.

-Please note: I write this website so that I can share my art-related thoughts, experiences, and knowledge with a wider audience.
-My goal is to connect with other art lovers and to help more people feel comfortable looking at and enjoying art.
-I don’t make any money from this website in any way.
-If I recommend a book, website, museum, etc., it’s only because I have enjoyed that product and think others will, too.
-However, I sometimes post links to articles I have written that were published elsewhere, and I am often paid for these projects.
+I write this website so that I can share my art-related excitement, experience, and knowledge with a wider audience.
+My goal is to connect with other art lovers and to help more people feel comfortable with art.
+I don’t make money from this website in any way.
+If I recommend a book, website, museum, or anything else, it’s only because I have enjoyed that product and think others will, too.
+However, I am often paid to write pieces that are published elsewhere, and I may post links to those articles here.
 If any of this ever changes, I’ll be sure to let you know.